Bias Rating: LEFT

 A factual search reveals they have not failed a fact check; however, in 2016, they fired Juan Thompson for fabricating quotes and establishing email accounts to trick editors.
 The Intercept reported: “Thompson admitted to creating fake email accounts and fabricating messages, but stood by his published work.
 He did not cooperate in the review,”

 Overall, we rate The Intercept progressive Left Biased based on story selection that routinely favors the left.
-We also rate them Mostly Factual in reporting, rather than High due to previous fabricated work as well as censorship of writers.
-(5/18/2016) Updated (M. Huitsing 10/30/2020)
+We also rate them Mostly Factual in reporting, rather than High due to previous fabricated work and censorship of writers.
+(5/18/2016) Updated (M. Huitsing 03/14/2021)